Pasanlaksitha/AutoSeedr/README.md

 I hope this helps!
 Let me know if you have any other questions.

 ## TODO
+- [x] Cli.py Command line interface with more features.
 - [ ] add a function to check if the file is already downloaded
 - [ ] Multiple torrent download from multiple seedr accounts to use maximum bandwidth from isp and avoid limits of seedr server bandwidth
-- [ ] add argument parser using argparse (fastdownload, progressbar download,)
+- [x] add argument parser using argparse (fastdownload, progressbar download)
-- [ ] few bugs while release 'indipendent .ini file
+- [x] few bugs while release 'indipendent .ini file
+- [ ] GUI interface and compiled exe file for windows users

 [Send Email: hello@pasanlaksitha.com](mailto:hello@pasanlaksitha.com)